Enquire Today

 What is probate QLD: And do I need it?

 The word ‘probate’ is often thrown around when talking about administration of a deceased person’s estate – “We’re just waiting for the probate of grandma’s estate”, or “grandpa’s estate is going to probate”.
-But exactly what is probate in QLD?
+But exactly what is probate in Queensland?
 And do I need it?
 We take this opportunity to briefly outline what probate is, who gets probate and what it means.

 Quick links to everything you need to know about probate QLD